Chapter 1 - The Last Sun Day

 He peered up at the sky.
 “Time to go.”

-As he turned to relocate the path, a flash of light caught his attention.
+As he turned to find the path, a flash of light caught his attention.
 A few paces into the forest, an outcrop of rock protruded from the ground, as if waiting for him.
 The invitation was impossible to ignore.

 Without hesitation, he reached in and felt around blindly.
 Typically, he would not dare to reach in this way, but today, a certain confidence guided him.
-He could feel damp leaves, a few small pebbles, and then a sharp, jagged stone.
+He could feel some damp leaves, a few small pebbles, and a sharp, jagged stone.

 Jackpot!